alassaneg/trackerGPS/README.md

 # trackerGPS
-Tracker GPS with gsm functionality and eSim
+Tracker GPS with gsm functionality and eSim.
+Kicad files in the folder "/trackerGPS"